 Teaching

-URBAN MOBILITY [Master in Civil Engineering; 3rd Semester; Optional]
+URBAN MOBILITY [Master in Civil Engineering; 2nd year; Optional]

 The course aims to train students in the planning and management of urban mobility.
 The focus of the course is conceptual.
 It gives greater importance to the concepts and ideas to the detriment of facts, statistics and other descriptive aspects.
 This requires a significant degree of abstraction, which is balanced by homework assignments with a more practical focus.
 After an introductory session, the course consists of 3 main parts.
 The first aims to convey the fundamental concepts of planning collective transportation systems, regardless of their technological support used.
 Specific attention is devoted to the Barcelona case study.
 The second section deals with paratransit systems, flexible public transportation systems not subject to schedules and routes, and with the more innovative strategies of shared vehicles.
 Finally, the third section addresses the urban traffic management.

-OPERATIONS IN TRANSPORTATION [Master’s degree in Urban Mobility, 1st Semester, Core subject]
+OPERATION & MANAGEMENT OF TRANSPORT SYSTEMS [Master’s degree in Urban Mobility, 1st year, Core subject]

 The course presents concepts of transport operations that should be understood by every student of transportation engineering or planning, regardless of his or her background or specific professional interests, and prepares the student for further study in this field.
 The course focuses on logic, ways of thinking and basic assessment tools (predominantly graphical) suitable in order to obtain solutions to problems that commonly arise in transportation operations.
 The ideas covered in the course are those that, by virtue of their grounding in physical reality, are most likely to stand the test of time, and should be considered fundamentals.